adomani/Syllabus/MA4N1/instructions_for_new_project.md

   * download the Mathlib build cache;
   * ...

-As I said, the functionality of the `∀` menu is very new, so the information above is subject to change and may be buggy!
+I do not use the `∀` menu too often, so let me know if the information above is out of date or confusing!

 If the previous steps did not work for you, continue reading!